Ethan Frome: Plot

-The next morning, Ethan rushes into town to try to get a cash advance from a customer for a load of lumber in order to have the money with which to elope with Mattie.
+The next morning, Ethan rushes into town to try to obtain a cash advance from a customer for a load of lumber in order to have the money with which to elope with Mattie.
 His plan is unhinged by guilt, however, when the customer's wife expresses honest compassion for Ethan.
 He realizes that he cannot cheat this kindly woman and her husband out of their money.

 Ethan comes back to the farm and picks up Mattie to take her to the train station.
 They stop at a hill upon which they had once planned to go sledding and decide to sled together as a way of delaying their sad parting.
-After their first run, Mattie suggests a suicide pact: that they go down again, and steer the sled directly into a big elm tree, so they will never be parted and so that they may spend their last moments together.
-The resulting crash leaves both of them alive, Ethan with a permanent limp and Mattie paralyzed from a spinal injury.
+After their first run, Mattie suggests a suicide pact: that they go down again, and steer the sled directly into a big elm tree, so they will never be parted and that they may spend their last moments together.
+The resulting crash leaves both alive but permanently disfigured, Ethan with a permanent limp and Mattie paralyzed from a spinal injury.

-Returning to the present, the narrator tells of being forced by a blizzard to stay the night at the Frome house, the first stranger to enter the house in 20 years.
+Returning to the present, the narrator tells of being forced by a blizzard to stay the night at the Frome house, the first stranger to enter the house in twenty years.
 He witnesses an unhappy scene with Mattie and the Fromes living together, with Zeena as Mattie's caregiver.
 Ethan and Mattie have gotten their wish to stay together, but in mutual unhappiness and discontent, and ironically Mattie has now developed an irritable disposition, and the sickly Zeena is rising to the challenge of becoming a caretaker.
-Zeena is a constant presence between the two of them, although it remains ambiguous as to whether she knew of their dalliance.
+Zeena is a constant presence between the two, although it remains ambiguous as to whether she knew of their dalliance.